alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 `docker service update --publish-add 80 web`
 To remove a service, simply do, `docker service remove web`.

-There are a lots of configuration that can be set to run a service.
+There are lots of configuration that can be set to run a service.
 ```
 Alessandros-MBP:~ alessandro$ docker service create --help